rackmonkey features

 Working with Devices

 Sometimes you need to work with a group of devices.
-For example, you may be asked to provide a list of all the Sun T2000s in use by a given customer.
+For example you may be asked to provide a list of all the HP DL365s in use by a given customer.
 The device table view allows you to filter and sort devices so you can get to the information you need.
-You can also select different variants of the device table view with the dropdown at the top left of the screen, for example to display asset information.
+You can also select different variants of the device table view with the dropdown at the top left of the screen, for example to display asset information or unracked devices.

 Screenshot of device table view.